Keep your Savings in Store with Solar Battery Energy Storage

 With residential solar energy storage, any excess energy that is produced and not immediately used by your household will function to charge your battery.
 This, in turn, allows you to access stored energy any time your energy usage exceeds production.
 Homeowners not connected to the grid often choose to increase their solar energy storage capacity to enable uninterrupted power regardless of weather or time of day.

-Do they need to be located in a specific place in my home?
+Do solar home batteries need to be located in a specific place in my home?

-Once installed, the Tesla Powerwall requires little to no maintenance.
-For optimal airflow and efficiency, homeowners should keep the battery clear of leaves and other debris, especially around the air intake and exhaust.
+Once installed, sonnen home batteries require little to no maintenance.
+For optimal airflow and efficiency, homeowners should keep a two-foot radius around the battery clear of items, providing easy access to the battery when needed.

-When properly installed by a certified specialist, solar energy storage batteries are quite safe and produce no noise or harmful exhaust.
-However, there are safety precautions to consider, especially in the case of natural hazards such as flooding and fire.
-Tesla Powerwall owners should read the product manual carefully to be aware of key precautions and safety recommendations.
-Palmetto’s dedicated customer care team is also on-call to address any questions or concerns.
+When properly installed by a certified sonnen installer, a sonnen home battery is safe and produces little noise and zero harmful exhaust.
+However, there may be safety precautions to consider, especially in the case of natural hazards such as flooding and fire.
+Sonnen battery owners should read the product manual carefully to be aware of key precautions and safety recommendations.
+Since safety and quality are critical to sonnen, their battery systems use lithium iron phosphate (LFP) battery technology, which is the safest and longest-lasting technology on the market.
+All sonnen batteries are certified and listed to UL 9540 and 9540A standards for fire safety and are suitable for multiple applications, including time-of-use load shifting, solar self-consumption, and emergency backup power.
+Sonnen's LFP batteries are also 100% recyclable through their headquarters in Atlanta, which has an established program with a local R2 recycling facility.
+Palmetto’s dedicated customer care team is on-call to address any questions or concerns.

 How do I choose the best battery for my home?
 What do the battery specs mean?